marcjazz/wazuh-eksa/vault/README.md

 - Kubernetes cluster
 - kubectl configured to access the cluster
-- Vault CLI installed (optional, for manual operations)
+- No Vault CLI installation required (all operations use kubectl exec)

 ## Deployment